kissmetrics/km-support/_posts/2012-11-27-salesforce.md

 </apex:page>
 {% endhighlight %}

-## Add the KISSmetrics Page to Salesforce Contact View
+## Part 2: Add the KISSmetrics Page to Salesforce Contact View

-1. On the left hand side of the page go to "Customize", "Contacts", then "Page Layouts"
+1. Still in the <username> -> "Setup" area, on the left hand side of the page go to "Customize", "Contacts", then "Page Layouts"
 2. Locate the page layout you are currently using (should be just one) and click "Edit"
 3. In the objects box at the top of the page choose "Visualforce Pages" and drag the page you created above to anywhere you want on the layout.
 4. Click "Save"

-## Repeat the Above Steps to Add to Salesforce Lead View
+## Part 3: Repeat the Above Steps to Add to Salesforce Lead View

 You can create an additional Salesforce Page to link to Leads in addition to Contacts.
 Here is the code to paste in: